aslepyan/CompressiveTactileSubsampling/README.md

 **Learned Dictionary Learning and its Recovery**
 :
 The learned dictionary is trained by the patches randomly selected from the collected full raster tactile images using the K-SVD method.
 The patches are of smaller size (e.g. 8x8 or 16x8) than the full 32x32 tactile images.
-Then, for each patch of subsampled tactile image, the ``FastOMP`` method with the learned dictionary and its corresponding sensing matrix rapidly encodes its sparse vector.
+Then, for each patch of subsampled tactile image, the ``FastOMP`` method with the learned dictionary and its corresponding sensing matrix rapidly encodes its sparse vector[^FastOMP].
 After multiplying the sparse vector with the learned dictionary, we obtained the approximate full-raster patches of images.
-Last, we average the force values from the portions of overlapped patches. <br />
+Last, we average the force values from the portions of overlapped patches[^ksvd]. <br />

 **Linear Interpolation Recovery**
 :